 To circumvent this issue, it’s suggested that you add domain users instead of Remote Desktop users.
 After doing that, this error should be fixed.

-The remote connection was denied because of the username and password combination
+FIX: Remote connection denied because of username and password combination

 Users reported this issue while trying to use VPN, and in order to fix it you’ll need to turn on CHAP and CHAPv2.
 By default Windows 10 disables these features, so you’ll need to enable them.